 The PD, LGD and EAD models which support these determinations are reviewed regularly in light of differences between loss estimates and actual loss experience.
-The Bank does not have any historical loss experience as at 31 December 2020.
+The Bank does not have any historical loss experience.
 Therefore, the underlying models and their calibration, including how they react to forward-looking economic conditions, remain subject to review and refinement.
 This is particularly relevant for lifetime PDs, which have not been previously used in regulatory modelling and for the incorporation of 'Upside scenarios' which have not generally been subject to experience gained through stress testing.